MarkQi2002/ARM_Minesweeper/README.md

 - Bomb Number: Randomized using srand, approximately one mine per eight squares <br />
 - Win Condition: Flag every single mines or explore all other squares <br />
 - Lose Condition: If selected a position containing a mine, the game is lost <br />
-- The Number Of Surrounding Mines At Any Position Will Be Displayed <br />
+- The Number Of Surrounding Mines At Any Position Will Be Displayed After Explored <br />
 <p align="left">
 <img src="img/num1.png">
 <img src="img/num2.png">